citp/privacy-policy-historical/c/co/cob/cobrasmarketview.com.md

-> *The following text is extracted and transformed from the cobrasmarketview.com privacy policy that was archived on 2018-05-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180526164539id_/http%3A//www.cobrasmarketview.com/%3Fpage_id%3D243) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the cobrasmarketview.com privacy policy that was archived on 2018-11-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181125190536id_/http%3A//www.cobrasmarketview.com/%3Fpage_id%3D243) for the most accurate reproduction.*

-# Privacy Policy | Cobra's Market View
+# Privacy Policy « Cobra's Market View

-* * *

-Cobra's Market View Private Messaging System shows: ****

-* * *

 **What information do we collect?**